-Risks and Expenses
+Understand Your Risks & Expenses

 Like many jobs with unlimited earning potential, there are risks and expenses involved with starting your own inspection business.
-With your own business, you have to consider advertising costs, paying for your own tools, liability and errors and omission insurance, association dues, office space, and vehicle maintenance.
+With your own business, you have to consider advertising costs, paying for your own tools, liability and errors and omissions insurance, association dues, office space, and vehicle maintenance.
 All of the overhead expenses heavily impact your bottom line.

 Buy a Home Inspection Franchise